'Mass surveillance, extreme power': How tech shapes Europe's borders

 With technology continually pushing into the unknown, Rodelli suggested better regulation was needed to ensure safety and accountability, though she said “systemic change” was vital.

-However, a coalition of civil society organisations, including Protect Not Survey, have criticised it for failing to prevent irreversible harm in migration, undermining its very purpose: Protecting the fundamental rights of all.
+A coalition of civil society organisations, including Protect Not Surveil, have criticised it for failing to prevent irreversible harm in migration, undermining what they say is its "very purpose: Protecting the fundamental rights of all."

+At the end of April, EU lawmakers will vote on the AI Act, signalling how they will regulate its use in the migration context.

+"With this vote, the European Parliament can demonstrate if it will centre fundamental rights in the AI Act regulation, or economic interests," said Rodelli.
+"We are watching."

 Of course, there are some problems with the design itself,” said Anderlini.
 But the wider issue is not related to technology per se.”